Rage-GitHub/Modding-Lounge/README.md

 If you choose to not use these settings, just note that some mods are intentionally edited for the sole purpose of conflicts such as An76 and Wasteland Ballistics.

+### Custom HUD Replacer
+With the modlist, comes provided my own custom made preset for FallUI HUD.
+It is, in my opinion, the best HUD preset there is that doesn't intrude too much on the necessary information and mechanics of the interface while providing an entirely new look.

+There are two options for this HUD, a Hardcore mode, which removes things like reticles, enemy dots on the compass, ammo counter, etc. and then there is the default one which is everything but stylized how I designed the HUD to look.

 # Hardware Specifications

 Ideally, you want a computer with a great CPU and lots of VRAM, if you choose to run lots of texture mods.
 Fallout 4 will occasionally take up a lot of GPU and CPU so anything that's at least these recommended specs or above should compute.
 For a referenced setup from what I am running this collection on, see the Personal Specifications section below.